raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 #### Four GPIO pins

-Just like a Raspberry Pi, Raspberry Pi Zero and the Raspberry Pi Pico the micro:bit has **general purpose input output** pins.
+Just like a Raspberry Pi, Raspberry Pi Zero, and the Raspberry Pi Pico, the micro:bit has **general purpose input output** pins.
 There are four pins and a single ground pin.
 You can use these to connect a range of extra components for physical computing projects.

 #### Radio